cakephp/docs/en/core-utility-libraries/httpclient.rst

 The above will replace the domain, scheme, and port.
 However, this request will continue using all the other options defined when the scoped client was created.
+See :ref:`http_client_request_options` for more information on the options supported.

 Setting and managing cookies